November 3, 2021

 The Hours of Service regulation limits the number of driving hours per day and the number of driving and working on-duty hours per week.
 Driving limit or cycle limit restrictions include:

-Drivers have a 14-hour window to drive a maximum of 11 hours and are required to take a 30-minute break every 8 hours.
+Drivers have a 14-hour window to drive a maximum of 11 hours and are required to take a 30-minute break after 8 hours of driving time.
 The 14-hour driving limit restricts drivers from driving any longer than the fourteenth consecutive hour on duty, after 10 hours off duty.

 A driver is limited to a maximum of 11 hours of driving after 10 consecutive hours off duty.